wik46/learning_x86/README.md

   - If not, right click on the source file (.asm file) -> properties -> general -> and set item type.
 4. Your project is now ready to build, but to add the Irvine32.inc library we need to perform a few more steps.
   - Make sure that the Irvine library folder is saved direclty under you c-drive.
-5. Now to configure Visual Studio so that you executble file gets linked correctly.
+5. Now to configure Visual Studio so that you executble file gets linked correctly.\
   a.
-Go to the Irvine32.inc file, right click -> properties -> copy the file path.\n
+Go to the Irvine32.inc file, right click -> properties -> copy the file path.\
   b.
-Right click on the solution -> properties - > linker -> Additional Library Directories -> paste the filepath.</br>
+Right click on the solution -> properties - > linker -> Additional Library Directories -> paste the filepath.<br/>
   c.
 Go to the linker settings -> Input -> Additional dependancies -> add the name of the library file to the front of the semi-colon
     seperated list (Irvine32.lib)\n
   d.
 (Still inside the properties tab) Microsoft Macro Assembler -> General -> Include Paths -> Include the path to the Irvine32.inc file (c:\Irvine )\n